ZenMastersTeam/Zen-UV/mkdocs/transform.md

 !!!
 Properties
      ![world orient properties](img/screen/transform/world_orient_props.png)

-- **Method** - The orientation method is suitable for geometry types
-    - *Hard Surface*
-    - *Organic*
 - **Further orient** - Additional turn.
 Allows you to turn the island to a horizontal or vertical if the island is located at an angle in the model.
-- **Flip By Axis** - Allow changing direction of the island after basic orientation.
-Suitable if needed change orientation from legs to head for example
-- **Reverse Axis** - Allows you to change the direction of the axis to the opposite

 ---
 ### Randomize